-The City of Red Wing possesses 20+ outdoor warning sirens in conjunction with Goodhue County creating a total of about 106 warning sirens within the county.
+The City of Red Wing has over 20 outdoor warning sirens placed in the City.
+These Sirens work in conjunction with sirens in Goodhue County for a total of about 106 warning sirens.
 These sirens are all battery operated, continually recharging from the grid so that a power failure does not disable our ability to warn the public.
 The primary reason for the great number is due to the proximity of the Prairie Island Nuclear Generating Plant and Federal requirements for public notification.
 All sirens were paid for and are maintained by a subcontractor through XCEL Energy.
-Placement of the sirens was developed through FEMA and sound propagation software to ensure complete coverage.
-This has been a great benefit to our area.
+Placement of the sirens was developed through FEMA and sound propagation software to ensure complete coverage of both the City and County.

-Sirens are tested every Wednesday of the month at 1:00 p.m. and reporting software is attached to each siren to determine functionality or detect failure to perform for any reason.
-I receive a monthly report from the plant and individual email reports if a siren does fail and the plan for repair.
+Sirens are tested every Wednesday of the month at 1:00 p.m. reporting software us used to determine functionality or detect failure on each siren.
+The Office of Emergency Management receives a monthly report from the Xcel Energy and individual email reports if a siren does fail.
 On the first Wednesday of the month sirens are fully sounded.
 On the other Wednesdays a growl test is conducted which will sound like a very short activation.
 This is to ensure complete functionality at all times.
 Siren heads rotate so you may hear a slight rising and falling tone as they rotate toward then away from where you are.
 This is normal.